RedPointGlobal/redpoint-rpi/README.md

 - Configure SQL Server Settings:

-Ensure you have correctly configured the SQL Server details in the ConfigEditor.ConnectionSettings section of the values.yaml file.
+Ensure you have correctly configured the SQL Server details in the ```Configeditor``` section of the values.yaml file.
 This includes setting the correct server address, username, password, database names, and other relevant SQL settings.
 ```
   configeditor:
     ConnectionSettings: